 - Coconut Oil – 170 ml (just under 3/4 cup)

 - Warm oat milk – 250ml (about 1 cup)

-- Add this mix into the dry ingredients and mix until all combined.
-If your mix seems slightly too wet, pop in your refrigerator for 20 minutes and cool slightly.
+- Add this mixture to the dry ingredients and mix until all combined.
+If your mix seems slightly too wet, pop it in your refrigerator for 20 minutes and cool slightly.

-- Use a small ice cream scoop to form the cookies and space out evenly onto your prepared paper lined trays.
-Press gently with a fork and check that the form is together before placing in the oven.
+- Use a small ice cream scoop to form the cookies and space them out evenly onto your prepared paper-lined trays.
+Press gently with a fork and check that the form is together before placing it in the oven.

 - Bake 20-25 minutes until golden.

 - Wait until cool to eat.